jeverduzco/verduzco-me/content/legal/privacy.md

 ## How your data is protected

-See the [legal notice](https://www.verduzco.me/legal/notice/) for information regarding how the information is protected.
+See the <nuxt-link to="/legal/notice/">legal notice</nuxt-link> for information regarding how the information is protected.

 The **Website** is hosted by **Microsoft Azure**, it also uses services from **CloudFlare** as security services.